 - Easy to update

 - Can be understood easily and allow interactions with other systems

 Process and information systems should go hand in hand

 Information systems when combined with good processes can make the workflow streamlined and allow efficient workflows while minimizing errors.
-When designing a process it's important to not only take into consideration how it's going to be done but also how information about step-wise activity is recorded.
+When designing a process it's important to not only take into consideration how it's going to be done but also how information about the step-wise activity is recorded.
 That's where a good information system can help.

-Once this information is recorded, it can be used to analyse the process and fine tune it to get the best results.
+Once this information is recorded, it can be used to analyse the process and fine-tune it to get the best results.